 That’s nice for Davenport and Michigan, but it does virtually nothing to address the cybersecurity skills gap that we have created over the last 30 years by ignoring the threat and relying instead upon some kind of organic enthusiasm at the corporate level to balance out the demand.

 This lack of national focus has resulted in 508,000 unfilled cybersecurity positions in the U.S. and over 4 million globally as of January 2020 and what will soon translate to over 1.8 million vacant information security and cybersecurity positions in the U.S. by 2022.

-In this day and age, when education, industry and government all rely heavily on the safety and reliability of the technology, it is the responsibility of K-12 and higher education to develop cybersecurity programs that will ensure students will have the skills and experiences to fill the increasing demand for qualified cybersecurity experts.
+In this day and age, when education, industry and government all rely heavily on the safety and reliability of the technology, it is the responsibility of K-12 and higher education to develop cybersecurity programs that will ensure students have the skills and experiences to fill the increasing demand for qualified cybersecurity experts.

-Our enemies on the other hand have trained and developed tens of thousands of highly-educated and skilled hackers who are, right now, creating new attack vectors, techniques and technologies that they continue to employ to go after their commercial, industrial and political targets mostly here in the U.S.
+Our enemies, on the other hand, have trained and developed tens of thousands of highly-educated and skilled hackers who are, right now, creating new attack vectors, techniques and technologies that they continue to employ to go after their commercial, industrial and political targets mostly here in the U.S.